hacker65536/myit/git/git_server_on_aws.md

 chmod 600 ~/.ssh/config
 ```

-this sample suppose root user on git server,not gitolite user. change value of hostname and identityfile if you are remote user.
+this is first time to edit config of repository on gitolite.
+So suppose root user on git server,not gitolite user. change value of hostname and identityfile if you are remote user.

 ```bash
 cd